Dipole resonances of non-absorbing dielectric nanospheres in the optical range: approximate explicit conditions for

 Finally, signatures of resonances with $j=2$ are clearly apparent in the upper left quadrant of every panel in Fig.~\ref{fig:cps}.
-Nevertheless, their corresponding scattering efficiencies are about one fifth of those of the fundamental resonances and they do not seem to be specially relevant for any of these materials.
+Nevertheless, their corresponding scattering efficiencies are about one fifth of those of the fundamental resonances and they do not seem to be especially relevant for any of these materials.

 Given that the zero-absorption threshold defined in Fig.~\ref{fig:rivslambda} is somewhat arbitrary, we cannot close this section without discussing the robustness of our obtained approximations when dealing with some degree of dissipation.
 For a complex relative refractive index $m=m'+im''$, there is no unequivocal correspondence between resonances and antiresonances in $Q_{sca}^{a_1}$ and $Q_{sca}^{b_1}$ and zeros and poles in $a_1$ and $b_1$, so that explicit expressions for resonant or antiresonant values of size parameter become practically unattainable.
 However, one could expect approximations based on the real part of $m$ to still hold for a weakly absorbing medium.